Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 We are thus led to divide all probable reasoning into deductive and ampliative, and further to divide ampliative reasoning into induction and hypothesis. [….]

-1889–91 Century Dictionary (“CD”), first edition: Peirce’s definition of “ampliative” (see below) says that it and “explicative” are alternates for the translative words “synthetic” and “analytic” in Kantian philosophy.
-Peirce also opposes “explicative inference” and “ampliative inference” to each other in his long definition of inference (see below) in CD.
-Note that explicative inference amounts to non-vacuous deductive inference:
+⯈ 1889–91 Century Dictionary (“CD”), first edition: Peirce’s definition of “ampliative” (see below) says that it and “explicative” are alternates for the translative words “synthetic” and “analytic” in Kantian philosophy.
+Peirce also opposes “explicative inference” and “ampliative inference” to each other in his bountiful definition of inference (see below) in CD.
+Note that explicative inference amounts to deduction of a not fully obvious conclusion; it doesn’t merely parrot a premise:

 [….]
 Explicative inference, an inference which consists in the observation of new relations between the parts of a mental diagram (see above) constructed without addition to the facts contained in the premises.
 It infers no more than is strictly involved in the facts contained in the premises, which it thus unfolds or explicates.
 This is the opposite of ampliative inference, in which, in endeavoring to frame a representation, not merely of the facts contained in the premises, but also of the way in which they have come to present themselves, we are led to add to the facts directly observed. [….]